Home » LGBTQ+ Culture » Trust Onion Model: A Guide to Building Black Queer Chosen Family

 At this layer, consistency becomes evidence.
 You stop asking “Are they polite?” and start asking “How reliable are they?”
 Track follow‑through, alignment between words and actions, and respect that holds across moods, settings, and incentives.
 Trust remains provisional.
 Familiarity still does not justify deeper access.

-Layer 3: Familiarity — The Repair Threshold
+Layer 3: Familiarity —The Repair Threshold

 This layer is the hinge.
 Familiarity does not guarantee safety—but it marks the point where rupture and repair shift from passive information to active decision‑makers.
 The core question becomes: What happens when a rupture event is named?
 In the Trust Onion Model, naming rupture is not an attack—it is an invitation to repair.
 What follows determines whether the relationship stabilises, deepens, or closes.
-To move into the Inner Circle, the person must demonstrate the ability to repair rupture without allowing it to escalate into harm.
-This is the HOLD Repair Gate.

 The Trust Onion Model uses layers, not stages, because trust is conditional, reversible, and earned through behaviour—not time.